gabrielwong159/rpi/cloud_database/README.md

 [Source](https://gist.github.com/rduplain/1293636)

 ## upload_ip
-Uploads IP addresses of all network interfaces into Firebase
+A combination of DHCP and school internet causes the IP address of the Raspberry Pi to change periodically.
+This script allows the Raspberry Pi to upload the IP addresses of all its network interfaces into Firebase, allowing me to ssh into it.

-#### Installation
+### Installation
 ```
 pip install netifaces python-firebase
 ```